square/ETL/README.md

 each.
 It then begins to iterate from what `#start` evaluated to up until what `#stop` evaluated to by what `#step` evaluates to.

+## Examples

+There are two examples found in `./examples` that demonstrate the basic ETL and iteration ETL.
+Each file uses the [mysql2](https://github.com/brianmario/mysql2) gem and reads / writes data to localhost using the root user with no password.
+Adjust as needed.

 ## Logger Details

 A logger must support two methods: `#info` and `#warn`.